PioniaPHP-project/Pionia/docs/files/src/Logging/PioniaLogger.php.txt

             $processors = explode(',', $processors);
         }

-        // add the processors the developer has registered in the settings.ini file if (is_array($processors) && !empty($processors)) {
+        // add the processors the developer has registered in the database.ini file if (is_array($processors) && !empty($processors)) {
             foreach ($processors as $processor) {
                 if (!empty($processor)) {